ros2/rmw/rmw/QUALITY_DECLARATION.md

 Changes are required to make a best effort to keep or increase coverage before being accepted, but decreases are allowed if properly justified and accepted by reviewers.

+This package has testing coverage of at least 95%.
 Current coverage statistics can be viewed [here](https://ci.ros2.org/job/ci_linux_coverage/lastSuccessfulBuild/cobertura/).
 A description of how coverage statistics are summarized from this page can be found in the [ROS 2 On-boarding Guide](https://index.ros.org/doc/ros2/Contributing/ROS-2-On-boarding-Guide/#note-on-coverage-runs).